-I was reminded of this wisdom at the inaugural Cancer Survivorship Symposium recently put on by the American Society of Clinical Oncologists (ASCO) and the American Academy of Family Physicians.
-As a prevention-oriented physician and coach serving cancer survivors, I attended because I wanted to hear the state of the medical establishment‘s dialogue on cancer survivorship.
+I was reminded of this wisdom at the inaugural Cancer Survivorship Symposium put on by the American Society of Clinical Oncologists (ASCO) and the American Academy of Family Physicians.
+As a prevention-oriented physician and coach serving cancer survivors, I attended because I wanted to hear the state of the national conversation on cancer survivorship.

 That this conference was jointly coordinated by the societies for oncologists and family physicians is a significant (if overdue) development.
 In the last decade, it’s finally been recognized that there’s a gaping hole in the care of people transitioning from acute cancer treatment to survivorship.
 The physicians on either side of this hand-off are finally talking to each other, and that’s good news.

 What I found less encouraging was this emphatic mid-conference statement:

 “If you take away only one thing away from this conference, it’s that cancer survivorship is a complex chronic condition.”

 Complex chronic medical conditions affect multiple organ systems, may require the attention of multiple providers and require lifelong management.
 Think Lyme disease, or rheumatoid arthritis.

 Does grouping cancer after-care with these debilitating and typically incurable conditions serve you as a cancer survivor?